felipesousa/theme-hexo-blogger/source/_posts/teste.md

 ---
 title: Artigo 3
 tags: frontender
+comments: true
 ---

-{% img img-thumbnail /images/teste2.jpg %}
+{% img img-thumbnail /images/teste.jpg %}

 <!--init-->
 Welcome to [Hexo](http://hexo.io/)!
 This is your very first post.
 Check [documentation](http://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](http://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues)....